microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOSafeLinksPolicy/readme.md

       $true: Scanning links in email messages is enabled.
       $false: Scanning links in email messages is disabled.
       This is the default value.

+UseTranslatedNotificationText

+- Required: No
+- Description: The UseTranslatedNotificationText specifies whether to use Microsoft Translator to automatically localize the custom notification text that you specified with the CustomNotificationText parameter.

 ## Example